Probabilistic Analysis of the Random Spectral Radius for a Matrix Family: Introduction

 \subsection{Outline of the article}

 The paper is organized as follows.
 In~\cref{sec:expected_spectral_radius}, we introduce the random spectral radius and present the main theoretical results.
-Our analysis begins with the simplest illustrative case where each matrix in the diagonal family has a strictly dominant eigenvalue (\cref{subsec:ordered_diagonal}) in which we establish a LLN and a CLT with explicit formulas for the limit values and their fluctuations.
-We then extend these results to the case of generic diagonal matrices without the dominance assumption (\cref{subsec:general_diagonal_matrices}) and to the case of upper (lower)- triangular families.
-Finally, in~\cref{subsec:approx_errors} we provide explicit finite-size error bounds and Edgeworth expansions that refine the Gaussian approximations for finite product lengths.
-Following this, in \cref{sec:perturbation_theory} a detailed perturbation analysis explores the behavior of small deviations from diagonal and triangular structures, ensuring the robustness of our results. \cref{sec:numerics} provides the results of numerical simulations offering insight into the extension to general matrix families.
+Our analysis begins with the simplest illustrative case where each matrix in the diagonal family has a strictly dominant eigenvalue (\cref{subsec:ordered_diagonal}), in which we establish a LLN and a CLT with explicit formulas for the limit values and their fluctuations.
+We then extend these results to upper- and lower-triangular families, which include the generic diagonal case without the aligned dominance assumption (\cref{subsec:general_diagonal_matrices}).
+Finally, in~\cref{subsec:approx_errors} we provide explicit finite-size error bounds, exact finite-family expectation formulas, and Edgeworth-type corrections adapted to the discrete matrix setting; in~\cref{subsec:large_deviations} we establish a large deviation principle quantifying the exponential decay of tail probabilities and linking the RSR to the JSR and LSR; and in~\cref{subsec:rho_infty_prob} we analyze the dependence of $\rho_\infty$ on the probability distribution, establishing log-convexity and explicit sensitivity formulas.
+Following this, in~\cref{sec:perturbation_theory} a detailed perturbation analysis explores the behavior of small deviations from diagonal and triangular structures and shows the robustness of the one-dimensional fluctuation regime under small perturbations.
+Finally,~\cref{sec:numerics} and~\cref{app:numerics} present numerical experiments for generic dense matrix families.